Santa Fe Opera: Dapples Pavilion, new cantina

 The original "cantina" dating from the 1970s was completely torn down after the 2007 season and construction of a new one was completed in time for the opening of the 2008 season.
 It contains modern kitchen facilities, new serving stations, and generally good protection from the rain for its patrons.
-Its arching roof matches the architectural lines of the Crosby Theatre and it bears some resemblance to the roofline of Denver Airport.
+Its arching roof matches the architectural lines of the Crosby Theatre.

 Now known as the Dapples Pavilion (named after long-time supporter Florence Dapples), the cantina supplies season-long food and drink for the staff and artists from breakfast time to mid-afternoon.
 In addition, it functions as the location for pre-performance Preview Buffet dinners for up to about 200 members of the general public in the evenings.
 The evening includes an introductory talk about the evening's opera.